Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 Discounted cash flow (DCF) valuation is a type of financial model that determines whether an investment is worthwhile based on future cash flows.
-A DCF model is based on the idea that a company’s value is determined by how well the company can generate cash flows for its investors in the future.
+A DCF model is centered around the idea that a company’s value is determined by how well it can generate cash flows for its investors in the future.

 What Is DCF Used For?

-A discounted cash flow valuation is used to determine if an investment is worthwhile in the long run.
-For example, in investment banking, a DCF valuation is used to determine if a potential merger or acquisition is worth it.
-Additionally, DCF valuation is used in real estate and private equity
+A discounted cash flow valuation is used to determine if an investment is worthwhile in the long-run.
+For example, in investment banking, financial analysts use DCF analysis to determine if a potential merger or acquisition is worth it.
+DCF valuation is also used in real estate and private equity

 How Do You Do a Discounted Cash Flow Valuation?